chuckmasterson/chuckmasterson.github.io/_posts/2015-10-27-chickens-chickens.md

 First we raked out all the straw left over from the last tenants.

-{% include fig.html src="20150925_115214.jpg" %}
+{% include fig.html src="20150925_115214.jpg" caption="Check out the nest boxes

-Check out the nest boxes in the back, and the heater on the roof, which Nancie included with our package deal.
+in the back, and the heater on the roof, which Nancie included with our package deal." %}

 Then we pulled up the floor looking for how to detach the coop from the platform it was on.